 As the transition has moved from gas and diesel-powered air compressors over to the Wind Compressor and because the Amish so much air to run their shop tools, some of the Amish do still maintain gas and diesel compressors to supplement compressed air that is not produced in areas during extended calm periods.

 Other Amish have hooked several 1000-gal LP tanks in tandem to store enough compressed air to run a woodworking shop tools for most of a day.

 If you already have an electric compressor in a shop or factory the Wind Compressor can be used in tandem with pressure switches to allow the electric compressor to kick in when the air pressure drops to a preset point during calm periods.

-The Wind Compressor Energy System comes with the air compressor, condenser tank, mounting hub for the high strength, lightweight, fiberglass turbine blades, the adjustable air pressure switch, the built in shock absorber to prevent over speed condition in high winds, a manual control shut off switch that is positioned at the bottom of the tower and a mounting flange that allows the wind compressor to be bolted up to the tower.
-Also included are the pneumatic piston, spring and cable that work with the manual shut off and the pressure regulator switch.
+The Wind Compressor Energy System comes with the air compressor, condenser tank, a mounting hub for the high strength, lightweight, fiberglass turbine blades, the adjustable air pressure switch, the built-in shock absorber to prevent an over-speed condition in high winds, a manual control shut off switch that is positioned at the bottom of the tower and a mounting flange that allows the wind compressor to be bolted up to the tower.
+Also included are the pneumatic piston, spring, and cable that work with the manual shut off and the pressure regulator switch.

 The average delivery time is two weeks in the Continental US.
 Units are shipped directly from Maine.

-WC 5 HP 5 Horse Power Three Blade 16 Foot Rotor Diameter Two Stage Compressor.
-Will pump up to 15 CFM at 150 PSI. $4,795
+WC 5 HP 5 Horsepower Three Blade 16 Foot Rotor Diameter Two Stage Compressor.
+Will pump up to 15 CFM at 150 PSI.

 Click Here to see our Air Powered Kitchen Appliances.